- — Kosher, Raw, Sproutable, Vegan

 - — A Very Good Source of Dietary Fiber, Protein, Copper, Folate, and Manganese

 Split Garbanzo Beans, better-known as split chickpeas, are a very useful product to have in your pantry.
 They are easy to cook and you can use them to make many delicious and filling low-fat dishes.
 These wholesome meals are sure to be good for your heart and soul in every way.

-Yellow Split Garbanzo Beans from Food to Live are made by husking and splitting chickpeas.
-As they undergo minimal processing, nutritional value of the legume is barely affected.
+Yellow Split Garbanzo Beans from Food to Live is made by husking and splitting chickpeas.
+As they undergo minimal processing, the nutritional value of the legume is barely affected.
 However, the cooking time goes down by quite a bit.

 Dried Split Chickpeas remain highly nutritious and are one of the best sources of plant protein.
 A cup of cooked split garbanzo beans contains about 13g of protein and 11g of dietary fiber, yet less than 0.5g of fats.
 Note that this legume is also rich in calcium and iron.

 How to Cook and Store Split Garbanzo Beans